Libensemble/libE-HPC-Templater/README.rst

     ``python template_hpc.py --all --calling`` OR ``python template_hpc.py --all --submit``

+The files within ``platforms/all/stage`` and ``platforms/[platform]/stage`` are copied into each platform-specific output directory.

 Configuration
 -------------

 - Each platform has its own input directory structure::

     - [platform]/
-        - calling_values/
+        - calling/
-        - submit_values/
+        - submit/
         - stage/
         - tests.json
         - [templates]

-- calling_values: Per-test configurations for test calling scripts.
+- calling: Per-test configurations for test calling scripts.

-- submit_values: Per-test configurations for test job submission scripts, and ``platform.json``, with platform-specific universal submission script settings.
+- submit: Per-test configurations for test job submission scripts, and ``platform.json``, with platform-specific universal submission script settings.

 - stage: Files to copy over to each test directory